sahilchess/pixeldust/submissions/NeoPixel thermometer/README.md

 - Read _all_ of the Pixeldust guide, to learn that I don't need a decoupling capacitor for _every single NeoPixel_
   - My design included a capacitor for every NeoPixel, and I now realise that that's not required.
 (But it's too late to update the design now!)
   - Alternatively, talk to my friend who knows about PCBs earlier, because he spotted the issue too.
+- Use the cheaper, more common 0402 package size for capacitors, instead of the default tiny 0201 capacitor size that EasyEDA gives you

 ## Images